Shopify/polaris/polaris.shopify.com/content/foundations/patterns/design-patterns.md

 - Ensure build consistency

 ### How to Distinguish
-- Patterns solve usability problems that relate to the usage of Admin, while compositions solve build problems that relate to the build process.
+- Patterns solve usability problems that relate to the usage of admin, while compositions solve build problems that relate to the build process.
 - Patterns ensure consistent product experience, while compositions ensure consistent implementation.
 - A pattern can be hard coded and still be a pattern, and a composition can be using Polaris primitives and tokens and still not be a pattern.
 - Patterns are the language we speak with merchants, compositions are the code we share amongst us.